 - Lack of employee engagement caused by the bad hire.

-- Number of additional hours you and others spent dealing with mis-hire’s weak points — patching things up with customers, re-doing and double checking work, etc.
+- The number of additional hours you and others spent dealing with mis-hire’s weak points — patching things up with customers, re-doing and double checking work, etc.

 - Bad hires are a waste of time and money and can have a negative effect on company culture.